Sport-Leagues struggle to contain outbreaks as holiday season nears

 The decision resulted in the cancellation of two games.

-(Reporting by Steve Keating in Toronto.
-Additional reporting Frank Pingue.
-Editing by Toby Davis)
+(Reporting by Steve Keating in Toronto, additional reporting by Frank Pingue and Amy Tennery; Editing by Toby Davis, Ken Ferris and Peter Rutherford)

 ((steve.keating@thomsonreuters.com; +1 647-624-4094; Reuters Messaging: steve.keating.reuters.com@reuters.net))